-Definition: Indicate the total Bilirubin closest to the date and time prior to surgery but prior to anesthetic management (induction area or operating room).
+Definition: Indicate the total Bilirubin closest to the date and time prior to surgery but

 Intent/Clarification: Bilirubin (Tbili) testing checks for levels of bilirubin, an orange-yellow pigment, in blood.
 Bilirubin is a natural byproduct that results from the normal breakdown of red blood cells.
 As a normal process, bilirubin is carried in the blood and passes through the liver.
 Too much bilirubin may indicate liver damage or disease.
 The unit of measurement for Bilirubin is mg/dl or mg/100 ml or mg%.